Dictionary domainTrack A

 Narrative review

-A literature review that synthesises existing scholarship on a topic through expert judgement and discursive argument, without using the pre-specified protocols, reproducible search strategies, or quality-appraisal frameworks that characterise systematic and scoping reviews.
+A literature review that synthesises existing scholarship on a topic through expert judgement and discursive argument, without using the pre-specified protocols, reproducible search strategies, or formal quality-appraisal frameworks that characterise systematic and scoping reviews.
+Search is selective and purposive (focused on what the author judges to be the significant work in the field) rather than exhaustive, and the output is typically a conceptual synthesis or argued perspective rather than a protocol-governed answer to a narrowly defined question.

 Meta-analysis